citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorVmSnapshotResourceResponseModel.md

 ### NewHypervisorVmSnapshotResourceResponseModel

-`func NewHypervisorVmSnapshotResourceResponseModel(resourceType string, fullName string, isContainer bool, isMachine bool, isSnapshotable bool, allResourcesRelativePath string, resourcePool HypervisorResourceResponseModelAllOfResourcePool, isSymLink bool, ) *HypervisorVmSnapshotResourceResponseModel`
+`func NewHypervisorVmSnapshotResourceResponseModel(resourceType string, fullName string, isContainer bool, isMachine bool, isSnapshotable bool, allResourcesRelativePath string, resourcePool HypervisorResourcePoolRefResponseModel, isSymLink bool, ) *HypervisorVmSnapshotResourceResponseModel`

 NewHypervisorVmSnapshotResourceResponseModel instantiates a new HypervisorVmSnapshotResourceResponseModel object This constructor will assign default values to properties that have it defined,